migonzalvar/dj-email-url/README.rst

 dj-email-url
 ~~~~~~~~~~~~

-This utiliy is based on dj-database-url by Kenneth Reitz.
+This utility is based on dj-database-url by Kenneth Reitz.

 It allows to utilize the
 `12factor <http://www.12factor.net/backing-services>`_ inspired